Slow warming trend, watching a few storm systems for next week

 The Next 24 Hours: Expect another clear, cool night with low temperatures in the low 40s.
 Wednesday will be a third consecutive of wall-to-wall sunshine.
 Afternoon high temperatures will sneak into the low 70s.
 Winds will be out of the east at 5-10mph.

 After That: Most will embrace a continued quiet and seasonable weather pattern.
 Thursday will be sunny with morning readings in the mid to upper 40s followed by afternoon highs in the mid 70s.
 Into Friday, a few clouds could return to skies but the dry pattern will hold through Saturday.
 By Sunday, temperatures will be a good 5-10 degrees above average and enough moisture could be around for more clouds and a stray shower.
 A cold front will slide into the region on Monday with the next reasonable chance for rain.

+Something to keep an eye on next week... an upper level trough of low pressure could take a path that is "suspect" to produce stormy weather--especially given the time of year. #LaWX #MsWX pic.twitter.com/b0LJMTyGyR— Josh Eachus (@DrJoshWX) November 18, 2020

-Just beyond the 7-Day Forecast forecast could be a system that could warrant attention for better rain chances or even stronger thunderstorms.
+Just beyond the 7-Day Forecast forecast could be a system that needs our attention for better rain chances or even stronger thunderstorms.
 It is far too early to make projections about this with confidence, so that is just a timeframe to watch for now.
 CLICK HERE to view your complete 7-Day Forecast.

 The Tropics: The threat of catastrophic flash flooding and mudslides continues across portions of Central America from Tropical Storm Iota.
 As of 4pm Tuesday, the system maximum sustained winds of 60mph and was moving due west at 12mph.
 Iota should degenerate to a remnant low by Wednesday.